 - I Spy in Mr Simpson’s activity – will be replaced with a new activity while the bears are cleaned and given a new home

-From September 2020, a refreshed Toys school programme will be launched, incorporating the new Mr Simpson’s Teddy Bear Museum into the existing programme.
+From February half term 2021, a refreshed Toys school programme will be launched, incorporating the new Mr Simpson’s Teddy Bear Museum into the existing programme.

 Please contact email@example.com if you have any questions about this exciting development.
 We look forward to welcoming the bears, and you, to Milestones Museum!

 Toys & Games

 Experience play time in the past through active participation with a range of old toys and games, comparing the museum's toy collections with the toys of today.

 A 3 x 45 minutes programme for a maximum of three classes, facilitated by a Costumed Interpreter.
 Suitable for KS1 classes, lunchroom included.
 1:5 adult:pupil ratio requested.

 The session is split up into two 45 minute long led sessions, and one 45 minute session of free time.
 Both the 'Toys' and the 'Games' sessions are facilitated by a Costumed Interpreter in role as a toy shop owner, immersing the children in living history.

 - To be able to identify differences between old and new toys and games